-Premises of the Bank were independently revalued at 31 December 2019.
-Definition of the market value is based on the sales comparison approach.
-Using this approach, the subject property is compared to those deemed similar or comparable.
+Using the sales comparison approach, the subject property is compared to those deemed similar or comparable.
 Taking into account certain adjustments, which reflect specific advantages and disadvantages over comparable properties, the market value of the subject property can be determined.
 To reflect the differences between the subject property and each comparable property, adjustments have been made to the comparable sales data.